alexandrucebanu/LAI-Assignment-Group22/README.md

 1. Create_subset_of_data.py
    - Can be used to create a subset of your data, this may be nice to use for experimentation purposes to reduce runtime.
 3. Depollution.py
-   - Can be used to depollute the data a bit, by removing things like explicit mentions of nationalities.
+   - Can be used to depollute the data a bit, by removing things like explicit mentions of nationalities, countries or cities.
 5. correct grammar.py and/or experiment_3_data_preparation.ipynb and/or experiment_4_data _preparation.ipynb
    - Any of these 3 can be run after running Depollution.py.
    - correct grammar.py corrects the grammar of the text after certain words got removed by other cleaning functions.
    - experiment_3_data_preparation.ipynb replaces foreign words with a special token.
    - experiment_4_data _preparation.ipynb removes all non english posts.
 7. create_tokens.py
-   - Tokenizes the text and can be used to remove some emojis from the text.
+   - Tokenizes the text and can be used to standardise the text further.

 ### Models
 The models can all be run after running the files mentioned in the previous section (data preparation).
 In these files